highchair/artinruins-com/_property/fuller-iron-works-1869.md

 ### Redevelopment

 It is a north west facing three story brick building five bays wide by ten bays deep.
 It was the first building constructed for Frederick Fuller’s iron forging company.
 The Fuller Iron Works lasted until 1937, when operations at these locations ceased and the new owner, R. Clinton Fuller, shifted the company’s focus to real estate management and development.

 This building was converted to office space in the 1960s.
 All the historic write-ups include the fact that the large, multi-story, circular arched-top window on the Pike street facade was added during this time.
 It’s neighboring building, [constructed in 1893 as the region’s first steel trussed workshop]({% link _property/fuller-iron-works-1893.md %}), was demolished in 2012.

 This building, though, since the 1960s it seems, has always been occupied and used for commercial office or restaurant space.
 We hope it continues to be as lucky.

 ### Current Events

 The building was recently (2017) sold at auction, along with the land nearby.
 A new residential development was built next door called [580 South Water]({% link _property/580-water-street-pvd.md %}).
 The building is very close but not attached to this one.

 ### History

 The land on which this building sits is part of the College Hill Historic District, though the building itself is not listed as a contributing or non-contributing structure.

 It’s address is officially 566 South Main Street (even though the street is now called South Water Street) but it is also referred to by 39 Pike Street.
 Interestingly, 566 South Main Street and 566 South Water Street are the same address (in Google), while any other South Main Street address is a block away.
 During the relocation of I-195, [the I-Way construction]({% link _property/iway.md %}) rerouted streets and changed street names — what is now Bridge Street (where the Hot Club is) used to be South Water Street; present South Water Street was South Main; and South Main was Benefit Street.

 ***

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 This three-story brick building with a low pitched-gable roof and segmental arch windows with granite sills was built in 1869 by Frederick and George Fuller.
 The building’s primary entrance is centered on the façade within a recessed opening.
 A secondary entrance is located on the side elevation set within a one-story, single-bay projection.
 Fenestration is comprised of segmental- arch openings with 1/1 replacement sash on the top story, 12/8 sash on the second story, and 12/8 sash set above fixed 8- and 12-light sash on the first story.
 The building is embellished with brick corbelling at the cornice line and stone sills at the window openings.
 A [large, rectangular, end-gable structure]({% link _property/fuller-iron-works-1893.md %}) clad in a variety of siding materials projects from the rear of the main block.
 The southern additions are early steel-frame structures with original glass walls now sided with slate and wood shingle.